MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-12-leverage-the-social-login.md

 ![OAuth token generation flow]({{site.baseurl}}/assets/blog/2016-04-12-leverage-the-social-login/token-flow.jpg)

 1. User clicks on the *ANALYZE MY FACEBOOK* button.
-2. The Client SDK sends resource request to a Protected REST Adapter */analyze*, the adapter is protected with *socialLogin* OAuth scope.
+2. The Client SDK sends resource request to a protected REST Adapter */analyze*, the adapter is protected with *socialLogin* OAuth scope.
 3. Since the adapter is protected the Authorization server API check it for valid OAuth token.
 4. The Authorization server API does not find any valid token with OAuth scope *socialLogin*.
 5. The response is then returned to the app with unauthorized status.